Ladder Classes Explained - Are You Puzzled By EN131?

 The EN131 professional standards are replacing class 1 but only for portable ladders, class 1 will still cover trestles.
 The maximum capacity is 150kg which is the same as the non-professional classification, however, the professional standard ladders have been tested 5 times more than a non-professional ladder.

 The EN131 non-professional standards will cover ladders for domestic use only.
-This classification is able to hold a 150kg load but unlike the professional standards, it has not been rigorously tested.
+This classification is able to hold a 150kg load but the ladders within this classification are tested a little less vigorously.

 How will I know if a product is compliant with EN131?